kingroryg/lprimeroo.github.io.old/_posts/2024-12-15-steer-llama-3.md

 from sklearn.decomposition import PCA import matplotlib.pyplot as plt

-# Set device
 device = torch.device("cuda" if torch.cuda.is_available() else "cpu")
 print(f"Using device: {device}")
 ```

-We'll be using HuggingFace's transformers library to work with Llama-3, along with NumPy and scikit-learn for the vector manipulations.

-## Loading the Llama-3 Model

 Next, let's load the Llama-3 model: